 Viral Vectors in Gene Therapy

-Q: Which of the following is a common vector for gene therapy?
+Q: Which of the following is a vector commonly used in gene therapy to deliver genes into human cells?

 Did You Know?